 So that’s it; the more of these tips you use, the bigger your appliance savings will be.
 In fact, you can get a significant multiplier effect if you use enough of these tips.

-Now, if I can only figure out a way to keep my kids from treating my new refrigerator like it was an old Cadillac.
+Hopefully, you don’t have to worry about the kids treating your new refrigerator like it was an old Cadillac.

 Photo Credit:highlandhomesfl